colindaven/guppy_on_slurm/README.md

 # guppy_on_slurm

+## March 2024 - only use the Guppy basecaller if you really need to.
+Guppy has been replaced by the Dorado basecaller by Oxford Nanopore.

-Splitting and accelerating the Oxford Nanopore CPU basecaller guppy using SLURM.
+## Splitting and accelerating the Oxford Nanopore CPU basecaller guppy using SLURM.
 These scripts move FAST5s into subdirectories, then run CPU guppy on each subdirectory independently using a SLURM cluster.

-Performance note on GPU vs CPU: important!
+## Performance note on GPU vs CPU: important!

 Guppy is really slow on CPU, but incredibly quick on GPU (100-1000X faster on GPU!).
 After torturing our 1000+ core cluster for multiple days with CPU basecalling for MinION runs, we finally moved to a performant Nvidia GPU graphics card for basecalling.
 We use the script `runbatch_gpu_guppy.sh` for this.
 When using the GPU version, you want to have all your FAST5 files in a single directory, i.e. you do not need to run `bash batch_split_to_subdirs.sh` to split the FAST5 files into subdirectories.

 Dr. Colin Davenport, June 2019 - August 2021

-Warning: only tested on Ubuntu 16.04 and 20.04 to date (not Windows).
+## Warning: only tested on Ubuntu 16.04 and 20.04 to date (not Windows).
 Guppy works fine on Ubuntu 20.04, use a singularity container or the native version from ONT.

-Requirements
+## Requirements
  * either a working guppy CPU guppy_basecaller (the command `guppy_basecaller` should provide output)
  * or a singularity guppy CPU container with guppy_basecaller installed in it.
  * or a Nvidia GPU with CUDA installed

-Howto - CPU version:
+## Howto - CPU version:

 1. Clone the repository